Skip to content

 Background

-Dnipro (formerly Dnipropetrovsk) is Ukraine's fourth-largest city, located on the Dnipro river in central-eastern Ukraine.
-With a population of approximately 1 million, it serves as a major industrial hub and a key logistical centre for Ukrainian frontline supply chains.
-Russia fired a 324-drone barrage in the hours following the Easter Ceasefire expiry in April 2026, with Dnipro among the targeted regions.
+Dnipro (formerly Dnipropetrovsk) is Ukraine's fourth-largest city, located on the Dnipro river in central-eastern Ukraine with a population of approximately 1 million.
+It serves as a major industrial hub and a key rear-area logistics centre for Ukrainian frontline supply chains.
+The city has not experienced ground-level combat but has been a repeated target of Russian long-range strikes since February 2022.